The history of an antique ball winder yarn dates back many years.

 Interested in how the older models work?
 Read on.

 I reviewed and updated this post on August 5, 2022.

 An antique yarn winder dating from as early as the 19th century.

 - Clock reel

 Organize your fiber in a wool bowl while you work.

-Although some luxury or expensive models were made from things such as whalebone, ivory or iron.
+Luxury models were whalebone, ivory or iron.

 Want your winding done for you?
 Check out my yarn winder electric post.

-Types Of Older Yarn Winders
+Older Yarn Winders